PICK-UP THE PARK!

-It still feels like winter, but it is Spring and time to spiffy up Winkelhaus Park, across from the Hamburg Pub.
+Spring has sprung and it's time to spiffy up Winkelhaus Park, across from the Hamburg Pub!

-We need help to rake, pick-up sticks, dig out old stuff and prune.
+We need help to rake, pick-up sticks, plant flowers and prune.
 Bring gloves, shovels, pruning shears and rakes if you can.
-Refreshments served.

 Welcome to Winkelhaus Park